vymvn/vymvn.github.io/_posts/2022-10-08-opensource.md

 def get_file_name(unsafe_filename):
     return recursive_replace(unsafe_filename, "../", "")
 ```
-this function sanitizes the file name from the users post request (uploading a file).
+This function sanitizes the file name from the users post request (uploading a file).

 We can see that it only filters `../`